Engee documentation

 Details

-The flow area and hydraulic diameter are calculated from the spool position and the number of iterations.
-This parameter determines the number of flow area and hydraulic diameter values depending on the spool position.
+The flow area and hydraulic diameter are calculated based on the value of the spool position and the number of iterations.
+This parameter determines the number of flow area and hydraulic diameter values depending on the position of the spool.
 The number of iterations is used to calculate the sampling step between two offset values.

 Dependencies

-To use this parameter, set the parameter Effective flow area model to .
-Cylindrical.
+To use this parameter, set for the parameter Effective flow area model meaning Cylindrical.

 Default value